iSpy Software User Guide

 4.Use a 64 bit version of iSpy instead of a 32 bit version if you have a 64 bit PC (improves CPU and increases available memory)

 5.Save to AVI files instead of MP4 files on the recording tab of your cameras – this takes a lot less CPU (approx. half).
-You can download the AVI videos through the website but you wont be able to play them over the web/ mobile.
+You can download the AVI videos through the website but you wont be able to play them over the web/ .

 6.Reduce the Max Redraw Rate in settings to save CPU on resizing the live video feeds.